 Bimmah sinkhole is indeed a very charismatic place.
 Sinkholes (or cenote in Mexico) are formed by erosion hollowing out a cavern under a rock formation, until the top of it collapses in.
 The one in Bimmah is a bright green colour, a pale aqua that deepens to emerald at its deep centre, ringed by orange sandstone stacks.

-The sinkhole is still connected to the sea, since you can see juvenile fish in the clear shallows.
+The sinkhole is still connected to the sea, and you can see juvenile fish in the clear shallows.
+It seems to be popular for swimming.

 How not to get into Bimmah Sinkhole

 On the other side of the old coastal road lay the Omani coast.
-We walked across from the sinkhole to the coarse sand beach.
+We walked across from the sinkhole to Dagmar beach, which is a coarse sandy coastline.

 In the dry brushland around the sinkhole, and away from the beach, I saw camels!
-They seemed to belong somewhere, because they were hobbled.
+They seemed to belong to someone, because they were hobbled.
 Semi-free range, they grazed unsupervised on the coastal vegetation.

 Plastic pollution on Dagmar Beach